mutyonok/todo-app-course/day1/hour3.md

 - `<section>` - for input area and list area (two sections total)
 - `<button>` - for the add button (NOT a div)
 - `<ul>` - for the task list

-**Important:** JavaScript will need to find three specific elements:
-- The input field
-- The button
-- The list

-Add unique `id` attributes to these three elements (name them whatever makes sense to you).
-You'll use these IDs tomorrow.

 **Try writing this completely from scratch.** Use your knowledge of HTML structure.